 Tuition fees and co-funding

-Co-funding for doctoral studies
+Co-funding of tuition fee for doctoral studies

 The Decree on the co-funding of doctoral studies (Official Gazette of the Republic of Slovenia, No. 22/17 and 105/20) and act amending the Higher Education Act regulate the co-funding of officially recognised doctoral study programmes.